WasiqB/coteafs-appium/README.md

   <summary><strong>4. :soccer: <a href="https://wasiqb.github.io/projects/appium/action-class/">How to create your Activity action class?</a></strong></summary>
   <br/>

-There is abstract action class provided by framework where Activity specific flow is implemented in perform method.
+There is abstract action class provided by the framework where Activity specific flow is implemented in perform method.
 See the sample Activity action class below.

 ```java